Variables

 bool Booleans (True/False values) True, False

-We can determine what type of data type a variable is by using the type() function.
+We can determine data type of a variable is by using the type() function.

 # Data type of my_number